-Each year, The University of Montana sponsors a high school Model United Nations conference.
+Each year, The University of Montana sponsors the Montana Model United Nations High School Conference.
 In 2012, seventeen schools and 350 students attended the two-day conference.
 Since the conference began in 1966, more than 10,000 Montana and Idaho high school students have attended Montana Model UN (MMUN).

 Teachers prepare their students for the conference in a class or extracurricular club.
 Students research their countries and the issues before their committees, then write papers summarizing their countries’ positions.
-Students also practice conference skills such as resolution writing and parliamentary procedure.
+Students also practice conference skills such as public speaking, resolution writing, and parliamentary procedure.

 The MMUN High School Conference is held annually on the Monday and Tuesday before Thanksgiving.
 The conference consists of opening ceremonies, a series of committee sessions with faculty guest speakers, region night meetings with international students, and an awards ceremony.